vikramvs1306/Vision_Internship/README.md

 ### RT-DETR A Vision Transformer based real time Object Detection on custom dataset for Pallet and Ground Detection.

-- Go through the file pallet_final_rt_detr.ipynb file through the implementation and results on the data.
+- Go through the file pallet_final_rt_detr.ipynb for the implementation and results on the data.
 - Below is the result of the camera data image.

   You can see Pallets with 0.50 and 0.32 confidence and ground with 0.86 and 0.51 confidence